 Terrific standard of care… The care my Mother received from all the staff at Helping Hands was outstanding.
 The regular carer Rebecca was fantastic and able to strike an immediate rapport… Read more

 Claire, shared on Trustpilot

-Not all home care is regulated; by choosing a nationwide provider that’s regulated, you are opting for a service that is managed from start to finish by a specialist care manager and their dedicated team to support you and your family.
+Not all homecare is regulated, but by choosing a nationwide provider that is, you are opting for a service that is managed by a specialist care manager and their dedicated team to support you and your family.

-This means that your carer’s pay, training and appraisals are all handled for you, as are regular checks and supervisions to ensure you’re receiving the best possible care.
-You also have guaranteed cover for when your carer takes a break or goes on holiday, which is all arranged for you.
+This means that your carer’s pay, as well as their training and appraisals, are all handled on your behalf, as are regular checks and supervisions to ensure you’re receiving the best possible care.
+You also have guaranteed cover for when your carer takes a respite break or goes on holiday, which is all arranged for you.